syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 * Set the number of rows to be displayed on a page by setting the `SfDataPager.rowsPerPage` property.
 * Set the number of buttons that should be displayed in view by setting the `SfDataPager.visibleItemsCount` property.
 * Override the `SfDataPager.delegate.rowCount` property and `SfDataPager.delegate.handlePageChanges` method in `SfDataGrid.DataGridSource`.
 * You can load the data for the specific page in `handlePageChanges` method.
-This method is called for every page navigation from datapager.
+This method is called for every page navigation from data pager.

 N> The `SfDataPager.visibleItemsCount` property default value is 5.